halilozel1903/DovizApp/README.md

 # Currency 💸 App 📱

-It is an application where foreign currency values are withdrawn.
-The rate of instant currencies is shown. 💵 💶 💷 💴
+It's an application where foreign currency values are withdrawn.
+The rate of instant currencies is shown.💵 💶 💷 💴

 ## Screenshots 📸